 The Organization owns land with a cost basis of \$77,437 that is subject to a donor's restriction that the land be used for the Organization's programs in perpetuity.

-Depreciation expense was \$23,513 and \$30,936 for the years ended June 30, 2023 and 2022, respectively.
+Depreciation expense was \$47,815 for the year ended June 30, 2024.

 NOTE 5 - Accrued Unemployment Liability